-Texas Health Resources (THR) is one of the largest faith-based, nonprofit health care delivery systems in the United States.
+Texas Health Resources (THR) is one of the largest faith-based, nonprofit healthcare delivery systems in the United States.
 The system serves more than 6.2 million people living in 29 counties in north central Texas.
 In 2003, more than one in five area residents receiving in-patient care sought treatment at a THR hospital.
-THR was formed in 1997 with the merger of Fort Worth-based Harris Methodist Health System and Dallas-based Presbyterian Health care Resources.
+THR was formed in 1997 with the merger of Fort Worth-based Harris Methodist Health System and Dallas-based Presbyterian Healthcare Resources.
 Later that year, Arlington Memorial Hospital joined the THR system.
-THR has 13 hospitals with 2,405 licensed hospital beds, employs more than 17,300 people and counts more than 3,200 physicians with active staff privileges at its hospitals.
-Experiential clerkship sites are highly sought by TTUHSC SOP students.
+THR has 13 hospitals with 2,405 licensed hospital beds, employs more than 17,300 people, and counts more than 3,200 physicians with active staff privileges at its hospitals.
+Experiential clerkship sites are highly sought by Texas Tech Health Sciences Center School of Pharmacy students.